dhillonsh/Chat-Client/README.md

   - `cd` into the `server` directory and execute:
     - `qmake server.pro`
     - `make`
+	- This must be running in order for clients to be able to connect
   - `cd` into the  `client` directory and execute:
     - `qmake client.pro`
     - `make`
+	- This is what the client uses to connect to the server (the GUI)

 # Project Updates:
   - 2/20/17 Harpreet - Working on the server portion of the chat application